Starting New Peer Groups

 We welcome ideas for new peer groups and are excited to add groups to meet the needs of our community, especially groups for queer and trans people of color.
 We are particularly excited to partner with other organizations on creating new, collaborative peer groups, with groups meeting at Pacific Center in Berkeley or at the other organization's location in Alameda County.

 Successful applicants will complete an application, interview, screening process, and facilitator training.
 Facilitator training is conducted throughout the year and consultation services are provided as needed, year round.

-Contact Anne Mitchell, Peer and Older Adult Program Manager, for information about the peer group facilitator application, interview, and training process: email@example.com or 510-548-8283, x126.
+Contact Anne Mitchell, Director of Community Programs, for information about the peer group facilitator application, interview, and training process: email@example.com or 510-548-8283, x126.